A dog massage brings happiness.

 Just had my ear massage, maybe my boss wants me to listen better.

 Wish to Take become a Dog Massage Therapist?

-Becoming a Dog Massage Therapist sounds straightforward because there are no “official” qualifications needed.
+Becoming a Dog Massage Therapist sounds straightforward because no “official” qualifications are needed.
 It might be different in your country, so you need to check that.

-You always can start with reading a book so you learn to become a therapist who massages dogs or follow a workshop in your home town.
+You can always start by reading a book so you learn to become a therapist who massages dogs or follow a workshop in your home town.

 London, N1 GU